Rami3ll/Rami3ll.github.io/_posts/2022-04-11-PickleRick-Writeup.md

     Username: R1ckRul3s
  ```

- Okay Classic rick keeping hidden reminders for himself, I try the username on port 22 and bruteforce the creds with hydra and realized it could only be 2 things: apparently Rick's pass isn't in a wordlist OR the acquired username is not for ssh, while hydra was still trying I resort to my go-to dir enum tool, Dirsearch:)
+ Okay Classic rick keeping hidden reminders for himself, I try the username on port 22 and bruteforce the creds with hydra and realized it could only be 2 things: apparently Rick's pass isn't in a wordlist OR the acquired username is not for ssh, while hydra was still trying I resort to my go-to dir enum tool, Dirsearch!:-)
 fire her up and get these hidden directories:

  ```
  ┌──(azazel㉿azazel)-[~/Tryhackme/PickleRick]
-└─$ dirsearch -u 10.10.220.220 -w /usr/share/wordlists/dirb/common.txt -t 30
+└─$ dirsearch -u 10.10.220.220 -w /usr/share/wordlists/dirbuster/directory-list-lowercase-2.3-medium.txt -t 30

   _|. _ _  _  _  _ _|_    v0.4.2
  (_||| _) (/_(_|| (_| )